Page owner: Standards director

 The Society accepts the Publishing Training Centre distance-learning courses – 'Basic proofreading' and 'Basic editing' (or its predecessor, 'Copy-editing') – in place of the SfEP introductory courses.
 You are advised to practise newly acquired skills as much as you can before moving on to the next stage of your training.

 These options are for improvers who have a background in the subject area and experienced members wanting to extend their skill set.
-At present we offer mentoring in biomedical journals (copy-editing only), academic law and academic music (both copy-editing with some proofreading); we plan to add medical and fiction options.
+At present we offer mentoring in biomedical journals (copy-editing only), academic law, academic music and fiction (all editing with some proofreading); we plan to add medical editing and other options.

 All applicants will be expected to show sufficient knowledge of the specialism, including its terminology, conventions and readership.
-For further details, please see the specialist mentoring FAQs.
-Any member can apply, but Entry-level and Intermediate members will need to show they have completed two courses, one from each of these lists:
+For further details of entry requirements, please see the specialist mentoring FAQs.
+Any member can apply, but Entry-level and Intermediate members will need to show they have completed two courses, one from each of these lists (which include some discontinued or planned courses):

-1. SfEP Introduction to copy-editing, SfEP Intermediate copy-editing, PTC Basic copy-editing, PTC Basic proofreading, PTC Copy-editing [earlier course], SfEP Proofreading progress, or suitable in-house training [please ask];
+1. SfEP Copy-editing 1: introduction, SfEP Copy-editing 2: progress/headway, PTC Basic copy-editing, PTC Basic proofreading, PTC Copy-editing, SfEP Proofreading 3: progress, or suitable in-house training [please ask];

-2. SfEP Copy-editing progress, SfEP Copy-editing problems [earlier course], PTC Advanced copy-editing or PTC Copy-editing [earlier course].
+2. SfEP Copy-editing 2/3: progress, SfEP Copy-editing problems, PTC Advanced copy-editing, PTC Copy-editing, PTC Basic Proofreading with distinction.

 Successful mentees can gain up to 10 points towards upgrading their membership.
 The number of points gained depends on the mentor's answers to five questions about the mentee: